reside-eng/workflow-status-notification-action/README.md

 - Current status is `success` and previous run status was `success`.
 - Current status is `success` and it's the first run.
 - Current status is `failure` and previous run status was `failure`.

+### If notification-type = on-failure-and-recover

+Same as on-state-change but will notify on each failure (so will also notify when current status is `failure` and previous run status was `failure`).

 ## Notes